Life in Our Halls

 - Nominations may range anywhere from 350 to 800 words in length.

-- Optional: At least one statement of support from a faculty or staff member focusing on personal knowledge of the nominated community and the community’s contributions to the residence halls.
-Multiple statements of support will be accepted and each statement can range from at least one paragraph to one page (350 words maximum).
+- At least one statement of support from a staff member is required and should focus on personal knowledge of the nominated community and the community’s contributions to the residence halls.
+Multiple statements of support will be accepted and each statement can range from at least 1 paragraph to 1 page (350 words minimum).

 This award recognizes an individual who has demonstrated a commitment to their community above and beyond what is typically expected of residential students.
 This award should recognize a resident who is a great role model, and has positively impacted the residential experience of those around them.
-This award is not for a staff member or a student who holds a formal leadership role in the complex (NET Captain).
 Nominations should include support detailing this resident’s involvement in complex activities; change they have initiated in self, peers, or the community; and/or other contributions this student has made to their community.
 Up to two awards will be given (one for First-Year area and one for Upper Division).

 - The nomination statement should highlight the impact and contributions to their community outside of formal or elected leadership roles (see above description for more information).